 Laursen TL, Hagemann CA, Wei C, Kazankov K, Thomsen KL, Knop FK, Grønbæk H. Bariatric surgery in patients with non-alcoholic fatty liver disease - from pathophysiology to clinical effects.
 World J Hepatol 2018; In press

+INTRODUCTION

 Alarming increases in obesity and diabetes coupled with changes towards unhealthy lifestyles and dietary habits have contributed to a dramatic increase in non-alcoholic fatty liver disease (NAFLD), which affects 25%-30% of the general population[1].
 NAFLD is most often asymptomatic and consists of a disease spectrum ranging from simple steatosis (NAFL) and steatohepatitis (NASH) to fibrosis and cirrhosis, with significant clinical consequences, including but not limited to ascites, varices, hepatic encephalopathy, liver cancer and liver transplantation or early death[2].
 NASH may develop with hepatic inflammation, hepatocellular injury, macrophage and hepatic stellate cell activation in patients with simple steatosis.
 If untreated, NASH may progress to cirrhosis.
 NASH-induced cirrhosis is fast becoming the most common indication for liver transplantation, which is strongly associated with poor quality of life[3].

 NAFLD is closely related to obesity and type 2 diabetes mellitus (T2D), and it is often termed the hepatic manifestation of metabolic syndrome[4,5].
 The prevalence of NASH increases with components of the metabolic syndrome in T2D[6].
 Available epidemiological data suggest a prevalence of NAFLD of 40%-70% in European T2D patients[1].
 Insulin resistance is more prevalent in NASH patients than patients with simple steatosis[7], and patients with NAFLD without T2D exhibit decreased insulin sensitivity[8].